blackfoxDev/DocuSign/README.md

 For External resources, I had to use Stackoverflow & 1 interesting blog.

-## I had Three concern:
+## I had Three Concerns:
-- was there a need to use one of the client Libarys?
+- Was there a need to use one of the client Libarys?
 - Was the point of this challenge to see if I can use and refactor the python Launcher application?
-- is it ok that I just used the API Explorer?
+- Is it ok that I just used the API Explorer?

 ## My Decision
 I decided to go with the easiest route and only use the API explorer.
-Also, Based on the fact that the resource shared with me refer to an "API Call" as an unformatted JSON file, and the API explorer returns the same format, I decided to submit my solution in the same structure as the Problem.
+Also, Based on the fact that the resource shared with me refer to an "API Call" as an unformatted JSON file, and the API explorer returns the same format, I decided to submit my solution in the same structure as the problem.

 ## Project Requirements
 1. Modify the API call in  [API TEST 1](https://github.com/DSTCSM/Technical-Assessment/blob/master/API%20Test%20) to send successfully.